diarmuidcwc/GTSVideoDecom/README.md

 GTSVideoDecom
 =============

-GTS/DEC Video Solution
+GTS/DEC to Video Debug

 #Introduction#
-GTSVideoDecom is a PCM to Video solution based around the [GTS/DEC](http://www.cwc-ae.com/product/gtsdec005) card.
+GTSVideoDecom is a PCM to Video bridge based around the [GTS/DEC](http://www.cwc-ae.com/product/gtsdec005) card.
 It allows a user to decom a
 PCM stream from a PCM transmitter such as a [BCU/101](http://www.cwc-ae.com/product/kadbcu101) or [ENC/106](http://www.cwc-ae.com/product/kadenc106), take out all the video words in the frame and reconstruct and transmit the MPEG Transport Stream back out over UDP.
 Multiple video instruments in the one frame are supported